Radical 175: Variant forms

 This radical character is written differently in Simplified Chinese compared with other languages.
 In mainland China's writing reform, xin zixing, or the new printing typeface, adopted a more vulgar and symmetric form 非.
 This change may also be applied to Traditional Chinese publications in mainland China.

+Kanji

+In the Japanese educational system this is one of the Kyōiku kanji or Kanji taught in elementary school in Japan.
+Students are required to learn it in the fifth grade.